 USMS Virtual National Championships

 USMS conducts five Virtual National Championships each year (they were formerly called Postal or ePostal championships.
 Register for the event, swim on your own and submit your results.
+Links to the current year’s events are below.

 One-Hour Virtual Championship